pace-neutrons/Horace/documentation/user_docs/docs/introduction/Download_and_setup.rst

  Download
 **********

-Horace releases for Windows and Linux are available to download on `GitHub here <https://github.com/pace-neutrons/Horace/releases>`__.
+Horace releases for supported operating systems are available to download on `GitHub here <https://github.com/pace-neutrons/Horace/releases>`__.
 These packages contain pre-compiled `mex` libraries for each OS.

-The released and packaged *Horace distribution* contains both `Horace <https://github.com/pace-neutrons/Horace>`__ and its support `Herbert <https://github.com/pace-neutrons/Herbert>`__ library of low-level graphics and data manipulation routines.
+The released and packaged *Horace distribution* contains both `Horace <https://github.com/pace-neutrons/Horace>`__ and its support Herbert `library <https://github.com/pace-neutrons/Herbert>`__ of low-level graphics and data manipulation routines.
 If you need to run the latest development version you need to download these two programs separately (see below).